ros-wg-delib/rl_deliberation/slides/main.md

 ![Example evaluation results](media/eval-results.png){width=240px}

-# Exercise 4: Train More Complicated Environment Variations
+## Exercise 4: Train More Complicated Environments

-Training the `GreenhousePlain` environment is easy because the environment is *deterministic*; the plants are always in the same locations.
+\small Training the `GreenhousePlain` environment is easy because the environment is _deterministic_; the plants are always in the same locations.

 For harder environments, you may want to switch algorithms (e.g., `PPO` or `SAC`).